audreyfeldroy/complexity/README.rst

 --------

 * Takes Jinja2 template HTML as input.
 * Can output to Amazon S3.
+Well, not yet, but that's half of the plan.